andreaferretti/cello/README.md

 The suffix array of a string is a permutation of the numbers from 0 up to the string length excluded.
-The permutation is obtained by considering, for each `i`, the string rotated by `i`, and sorting these strings in lexicographical order.
+The permutation is obtained by considering, for each `i`, the suffix starting at `i`, and sorting these strings in lexicographical order.
 The resulting order is the suffix array.

 Here the suffix array is represented as an IntArray.
 It can be obtained as